wbendinelli/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

 William Bendinelli is a Senior Data Scientist at Raízen.
-His research interests include include the applications of machine learning models in agriculture and aviation industry with economic focus.
+His research interests include the applications of machine learning models in agriculture and aviation industry with economic focus.
 Visiting researcher at Office for Futures and Options Research (OFOR-UIUC) and Center for Transportation Economics (CTE-ITA).
 He received honorable mention in the Nineteenth Excellence Award in Economics (CORECON-SP) and the William Grossman Award in Excellence in Air Transport Research (ITA).